vossenjp/bashidioms-examples/appa/bash_idioms_style_guide.md

 ### Layout

 * Line things up!
-Multiple spaces almost never matter in bash (except around `=`), and lining up similar commands make it easier to read and to see both the similarities and differences.
+Multiple spaces almost never matter in bash (except around `=`), and lining up similar commands makes it easier to read and to see both the similarities and differences.
 * _Do not allow trailing white space!_ This will later cause noise in the VCS (version control system) when removed.
 * Indent using four spaces, but use TAB with here-documents as needed.
 * Break long lines at around 78 columns, indent line continuations two spaces, and break just before `|` or `>` so those parts jump out as you scan down the code.